-The FDNY comes under fire for hiring a recruit, who had previously been in trouble for racist tweets.
+The FDNY is being criticized for hiring a recruit who had previously been in trouble for racist tweets.

-He resigned from his post as an EMT back in 2013 for issuing racist and anti-semetic tweets.
+He resigned from his post as an EMT back in 2013 for issuing racist and anti-Semitic tweets:

-"That's an unacceptable situation to have a victim put in, and we can't rely on the words of others to sanitize this man's own words."
+"That's an unacceptable situation to have a victim put in, and we can't rely on the words of others to sanitize this man's own words," Foy continued.